Message from SIG Chair

 9. Should we look beyond our borders for inspiration from successful practices in the implementation and treatment of bi-/multilingual education?

-In light of this, I warmly invite you to join two important activities designed to initiate a collective dialogue and help shape the programming the SIG will undertake during the 2025–2026 academic year.
-First, please take a moment to complete the annual survey, which will be shared in the summer (June) announcement.
-Additionally, I encourage you to participate in the upcoming Bilingual Education Research SIG Town Hall, scheduled for August, with the exact date and time to be announced in July.
+In light of this, I warmly invite us to participate in two important activities designed to spark collective dialogue and help shape the BER SIG’s programming for the 2025–2026 academic year: (a) please take a moment to complete the BER SIG Annual Survey, and (b) register for the BER SIG Town Hall, scheduled for Friday, August 22nd at 12:00 p.m.
+CDT.

 With appreciation and a continued commitment to fostering inclusive and shared leadership-governance,